Generalized Spectral Coarsening: Abstract

 \section{Abstract}

-Reducing the size of triangle meshes and their higher-dimensional counterparts, called \emph{simplicial complexes}, while preserving important geometric or topological properties is an important problem in computer graphics and geometry processing.
-Such salient properties are captured by local shape descriptors via linear differential operators -- often variants of \emph{Laplacian} matrices.
-The eigenfunctions of Laplacians yield a convenient and useful set of bases that define a \emph{spectral domain} for geometry processing (akin to the famous Fourier spectrum which uses eigenfunctions of the derivative operator).
-Existing methods for spectrum-preserving coarsening focus on 0-dimensional Laplacian operators that are defined on vertices (0-dimensional simplices).
+Many computational algorithms applied to geometry operate on discrete representations of shape.
+It is sometimes necessary to first simplify, or \emph{coarsen}, representations found in modern datasets for practicable or expedited processing.
+The utility of a coarsening algorithm depends on both, the choice of representation as well as the specific processing algorithm or operator. e.g. simulation using the Finite Element Method, calculating Betti numbers, etc. We propose a novel method that can coarsen triangle meshes, tetrahedral meshes and simplicial complexes.
+Our method allows controllable preservation of salient features from the high-resolution geometry and can therefore be customized to different applications.

-We propose a generalized spectral coarsening method that considers multiple Laplacian operators of possibly \emph{different dimensionalities} in tandem.
+Salient properties are typically captured by local shape descriptors via linear differential operators -- variants of \emph{Laplacians}.
+Eigenvectors of their discretized matrices yield a useful \emph{spectral domain} for geometry processing (akin to the famous Fourier spectrum which uses eigenfunctions of the derivative operator).
+Existing methods for spectrum-preserving coarsening use zero-dimensional discretizations of Laplacian operators (defined on vertices).
+We propose a generalized spectral coarsening method that considers multiple Laplacian operators defined in \emph{different dimensionalities} in tandem.
 Our simple algorithm greedily decides the order of contractions of simplices based on a quality function per simplex.
 The quality function quantifies the error due to removal of that simplex on a chosen band within the spectrum of the coarsened geometry.
-We demonstrate that our method is useful to achieve band-pass filtering on both meshes as well as general simplicial complexes.

 \ccsdesc[500]{Computing methodologies~Shape analysis} \keywords{geometry processing, numerical coarsening, spectral geometry}